Feyerabend/ABC80/README.md

 It has finally been put here as a remembrance of *U. Kristian Lidberg*, as he disappeared without trace in the mid 80s, never to return.

 But we will return to this program later.
+Keeping to my own [dictum](MOVE.md) from the time, a wider context should be given when introducing computer related topics.

 The computer, ABC80, was a Swedish computer quite new at the time which came to market in 1978.
 It was bought by the school for classroom education in circa early 1979.
 Thus must have been one of the earliest schools in Sweden to have computers.

-Read an [anecdote](ATALE.md) from about 1981 giving some personal context to the experience of ABC80.
+Read an [anecdote](ATALE.md) from about 1981 giving some more personal context to the experience of ABC80.

 ![liftarn, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>,
 via Wikimedia Commons](assets/images/478px-ABC80.jpg)